 Because I don’t know how to cook, we got some pizza for game night!
-I ordered pizza from Costco and got a lot of beverages so my friends have different options.
-We had cans of soda, kombucha, alcohol, and of course, water!
+I ordered pizza from Costco and got a lot of beverages so my friends can have different options.
+We had soda, kombucha, alcohol, and of course, water!
 I love being able to provide many options for my guests.

 My Favorite Games for Game Night

-After we ate and mingle, it’s time to play games!
+After we ate and mingle, it was time to play games!
 I’ve accumulated so many different types of board and card games.
 I don’t care what games we play, but I always ask everyone to play One Night Ultimate Werewolf at least once!
 That’s my only request, haha.
 It’s my favorite game.

 Here are some of my other favorite games to play with friends!

 Werewolf is the reason why I even started having game nights!
 I can never have a dull moment playing this game – it’s not Tyler’s favorite, but it’s mine!
 When it comes to this game, I can get really intense.